octo-technology/OpenTezos/docs/ligo/language-basics.md

   } with x
 ```

-⚠️ If the 'while' condition is never met, the block will repeatedly be evaluated until the contract run out of gas or fails.
+⚠️ If the 'while' condition is never met, the block will repeatedly be evaluated until the contract runs out of gas or fails.

 > ℹ️ About gas: The smart contracts interpreter uses the concept of gas.
 > Each low-level instruction evaluation burns an amount of gas